nikolascaban/IAM-Labs/Lab-01-Identity-Lifecycle/READEME.md

 Created security groups to organize users based on job function and department.

-### Role-Based Access Control (RBAC)
+### Role-Based Access Control Foundations (RBAC)

-Implemented group-based access management to support least-privilege security practices.
+Established group structures that can be used to support role-based access control and least-privilege access management.

 ### Identity Lifecycle Management